 Choosing one of these to focus on isn’t needed.
 No need to pick and choose.
 Just make your website content more informative and longer so people find out more information.
-If you produce content that gives results for PASF and PAA, you’ll get more people coming to your site.
+If you produce content that gives search results for PASF keywords and PAA, you’ll get more people coming to your site.
 This also will build trust for your site and brand, which are huge helps in Google’s eyes.

 Hopefully, you have a clear idea of what to do with PASFs to ensure you get the best possible qualified traffic.